Other Products

 While government disability benefit programs, such as Social Security Disability Insurance (SSDI), are available to most workers who have been in the workforce for a period of time, the benefits these programs can provide may be insufficient to address all your financial needs in the event you become disabled and they typically do not offer all the features and benefits that you can purchase with an individual policy.3 In addition, some programs, such as the Worker’s Compensation program only cover work-related causes of disability if you are injured while on the job.

 As we said earlier, there are typically two ways to obtain disability insurance coverage.
-One is obtaining coverage through your employer or by purchasing an individual policy from an insurance company directly.
+One is obtaining coverage through your employer, or the second is by purchasing an individual policy from an insurance company directly.

 While group coverage from your workplace may provide sufficient income protection, it’s important to realize that individual coverage can offer several additional advantages—and can be used to supplement your group workplace coverage: